Complex and Adaptive Dynamical Systems: A Primer: Criticality in Dynamical Systems

 For $\alpha=1$ we obtain $1/\omega$, the typical behavior of $1/f$ noise.

 The question is then how assumption (\ref{automata_D_tau_critical}) can be justified.
-The wide-spread appearance of $1/f$ noise can only happen when scale invariant distribution of relaxation times would be ubiquitous, {\it viz} if they would be self-organized.
-The $1/f$ noise constitutes therefore an interesting motivation for the search of possible mechanisms leading to self-organized criticality.
+The wide-spread appearance of $1/f$ noise can only happen when scale-invariant distribution of relaxation times {are} ubiquitous, viz if they {were} self-organized.
+The $1/f$ noise {therefore constitutes} an interesting motivation for the search of possible mechanisms leading to self-organized criticality.

-\section{Cellular automata}
+\section{Cellular Automata}